Reporting year 2024

 An optional personal budget is an amount of money identified by the local authority to deliver provision set out in an EHC plan where the parent or young person is involved in securing that provision.
 See the SEND code of practice: 0 to 25 (opens in a new tab) for further information on personal budgets.

-There were 18,900 plans reported by local authorities to have a personal budget in place in 2022.
-Of those personal budgets, 74% were reported to have direct payments for social care, 9% had direct payments for education and 1% had direct payments for health.
+There were 18,300 plans reported by local authorities to have a personal budget in place in 2023, slightly lower than in 2022 when the figure was 18,900.
+Of those personal budgets, 89.9% were reported to have direct payments for social care, 12.6% had direct payments for education and 1% had direct payments for health.

 Ceased plans

-From 2023, data is collected on the reason for cessation for all EHC plans that have ceased in the calendar year.
-While data was previously collected on plans that ended for certain specific reasons for certain groups, this was only collected for pupils of compulsory school age and not universal for all children and young people.
-As such, the time series includes a break from 2022 onwards, from which point the improvement to data coverage begins.
+In reporting year 2023, the department began to collect data on the reason for cessation for all EHC plans that have ceased in the calendar year.
+Prior to this data was collected on plans that ended for certain specific reasons and only for pupils of compulsory school age.
+It was not collected for all children and young people whose plan has ceased.
+As such, there is a break in the time series between 2022 and 2023.
+The data shown here only includes that collected from 2023 onwards.
+Data for years prior to this can be found in earlier publications

-In 2022, a total of 34,700 were reported to have ceased.
-This includes where the local authority no longer administers the EHC plan due to the plan transferring to another local authority.
+In 2023, a total of 39,400 EHC plans were reported to have ceased.
+This includes where the local authority no longer maintains the EHC plan due to the plan transferring to another local authority.
+The total number of plans which ceased represented 6.8% of all plans, a similar proportion to 2022.

 Help and support